QuickBlox/Documentation/docs/4_android/4_Chat/8_Last_activity.md

 <span id="Last_activity" class="on_page_navigation"></span>
 ## Last activity

-It is often helpful to know the time of the last activity for user whether he is in your contact list or no. You can use methods below to discover when a disconnected user last accessed its server.
+It is often helpful to know the time of the last activity of user.
+There is no need to add the user to contact list to get information about last user's activity.
+ You can use methods below to discover when a disconnected user accessed the server last time.

 ```java
 QBUser targetUser = ...;